Can I Clean Pool Filter With Bleach? Safe Methods Explained

 1. Backwash first: Run normal backwash cycle to remove loose debris

-2. Add diluted bleach: Pour 2 cups of diluted bleach solution (1:10 ratio) into skimmer while pump runs
+2. Add diluted bleach: With pump off, pour 2 cups of diluted bleach solution (1:10 ratio) directly into skimmer or pump basket to treat the sand bed

-3. Circulate: Run filter for 4-6 hours to distribute bleach through sand bed
+3. Circulate: Run filter for 4-6 hours to distribute bleach through sand bed, monitoring equipment operation and checking for proper circulation

 4. Backwash again: Run extended backwash cycle until water runs clear